• Home

 Annual Day of The Dead Festival

-The Annual Day of the Dead Festival is a family friendly event, exclusively open to Black people.
+The Annual Day of the Dead Festival is a family friendly event, exclusively open to African-Americans (Eboni).
 This means akyiwadefo (white people), i.e. white europeans, white americans, white hispanics/latinos/latinas, so-called native americans, white arabs, white indians/hindus, white asians, etc. are prohibited from attending.
-Come ready to have fun, experience Black unity, and celebrate authentic Black culture.
+Come ready to have fun, experience Black unity, and celebrate authentic African-American (Eboni)culture.

 The Annual Day of The Dead Festival is a free and family friendly event.

-*The Annual Day of The Dead Festival is for Black people only.
+*The Annual Day of The Dead Festival is for African-Americans (Eboni) only.

 **Email queensakomufo@gmail.com for ROI Investment options.**